7 Heartwarming Classic Books Like Lolita

 5. The Adults

 The Adults is a little lighter, not as dark as previous books.
 Again, the story follows a teenage girl (Emily) who gets into a relationship with a teacher.
 He’s in love with her.
-I never doubted that when I was reading this that he felt terrible.
+I never doubted that when I was reading this, he felt terrible.
 He had a problem with himself being in love with her.
 When Emily grew up, they still kept the relationship.
 That made me feel good about the relationship.
 I loved the romance between them.

 You need to find out where their romance is headed.
 Emily went to Europe at one point, so I was invested in it.
-In the middle of the story, you will find many similarities with the book Lolita where Lolita went through the same feelings.
-So make sure to take advantage of the book.
+In the middle of the story, you will find many similarities with the book Lolita, where Lolita went through the same feelings.
+So, make sure to take advantage of the book.

 Author: Alison Espach